NapoleonWils0n/pilfer/README.md

 # Pilfer

 Python command line tool to record videos from within Kodi or on the command line.
+And use mpv as external player with Kodi
 Works on Linux, Windows, Mac, Freebsd

 Script requirements: